-- iv.
-Rents charged to a resident on the AffordableCommunity Housing Registry shall not exceed the rent established by the Town Board annually. - (c) One additional A total of three off-street parking space shall be provided for the ADU on the same lot in addition to any parking required for the principal use. - i.(c) If the ADU is on a lot containing a one-unit detached dwelling, a total of three parking spaces shall be provided on the lot. - (d) The entirety of the living floor area of the ADUAccessory Dwelling must be on one floor of the accessory structure.
-For an ADU on a lot with a one-unit detached dwelling, if the ADUIf the Accessory Dwelling is established on the first floor, access to any storage area above shall be by pull-down ladder staircase only. - (e) The existing accessory structure shall comply with all other requirements of this Code. - (f) Approval by the Suffolk County Department of Health Services of the water supply and sewage disposal systems shall be required. - (g)(e) No bed-and-breakfast facilities shall be permitted in or on premises for which an ADUAccessory Dwelling is authorized or exists. - (h)(a) The Chief Building Inspector, Zoning Inspector, and Town personnel who are engaged in the enforcement of the provisions of this chapter are authorized to make or cause to be made inspections to determine compliance with this chapter and are authorized to enter upon any property for the purpose of said inspections. - (4) Apartment Accessory Dwelling in a non-residential building. - (a) ADUSAccessory Dwellings are permitted in non-residential buildings subjectonly in the following districts; Corridor Business, Rural Business II, Hamlet Mixed Use I & II, and Transition - (a)i) Accessory dwelling in non-residential buildings are subject to the following requirements: - i.
+- ii.
+One of the dwellings, either the principal or the Accessory Dwelling, shall be for the sole, exclusive use of the owner or a member of the owner's household, as defined by this Code; - iii.
+The other dwelling shall be leased for year-round occupancy, evidenced by a written lease for a term of one or more years; and - iv.
+Rents charged to a resident on the Community Housing Registry shall not exceed the rent established by the Town Board annually. - (c) A total of three off-street parking spaces shall be provided on the lot. - (d) The entirety of the living floor area of the Accessory Dwelling must be on one floor of the accessory structure.
+If the Accessory Dwelling is established on the first floor, access to any storage area above shall be by pull-down ladder staircase only. - (e) No bed-and-breakfast facilities shall be permitted in or on premises for which an Accessory Dwelling is authorized or exists.

+(4) Accessory Dwelling in a non-residential building.

+- Accessory Dwellings are permitted in non-residential buildings only in the following districts; Corridor Business, Rural Business II, Hamlet Mixed Use I & II, and Transition - i) Accessory dwellings in non-residential buildings are subject to the following requirements: - i.
 The principal use is non-residential; - ii.
-The ADUs Accessory Dwellings are located above or adjacent to a commercial non-residential space; - iii.
-The ADUs Accessory Dwellings have a maximum of 1000 square feet gross floor area each; and - iv.
-The ADUs Accessory Dwellings shall not comprise more than 50% of the principal building's gross floor area, or, in the case of multiple buildings, 50% of the gross floor area of all buildings on site; and

-- v.
-Construction and/or remodeling of an existing structure to create ADUsAccessory Dwellings shall not trigger the need for site plan approval unless such construction or remodeling results in an increase of the foundation size of the structure. - (b) Community Housing in the Hamlet Mixed Use 1 (HMU-1) and Hamlet Mixed Use 2 (HMU-2) Districts shall comply with the following requirements: - i-vi.
-Half of the ADUs for Accessory Dwellings on any one property are permitted to be market rate rentals. - ii.
-Half of the ADUs for Accessory Dwellings on any one property are required to meet the requirements for Community Housing and be occupied by either a member of the property owner's household, as defined by "H" Terms, or an individual who is eligible and registered on the Southold Town Community Housing Registry. - (c) Community Housing in districts other than Hamlet Mixed Use 1 (HMU-1) and Hamlet Mixed Use 2 (HMU-2) shall comply with the following requirements: - i.vii.
-All of the ADUs must be offered for year-round, with the lease at no more than rate not to exceed the rates set annually by the Town Board for community housing; - ii.
-Tenants must be an individual who is eligible and registered on the Southold Town Community Housing Registry. - iii.
-After 10 years, 50% of the ADU's are permitted to become market rate with no restrictions other than a requirement for a year-round lease. - (5) Apartment in a separate an existing building on a lot with accessory to a non-residential building-principal use.
-One ADUAccessory Dwelling in an accessory existing building accessory to a non-residential use is permitted subject to the following requirements: - (a) Not more than one detached ADUAccessory Dwelling shall be permitted on a lot.
-The ADUAccessory Dwelling must be located and accessed independently from the principal use in an accessory structure. - (b) The ADUAccessory Dwelling shall contain: - i.
-No less than 220 square feet and not more than 750 square feet of livable floor area and shall have no more than two bedrooms and one bathroom. - ii.
-One of the dwelling units, either the principal or the ADU, shall be for the sole, exclusive use of the owner or a member of the owner's household, as defined by this Code: - ii.
-The other The accessory dwelling shall be leased only to an individual on the Community Housing registry.;
+The Accessory Dwellings are located above or adjacent to a commercial nonresidential space; - iii.
+The Accessory Dwellings have a maximum of 1000 square feet gross floor area each; and - iv.
+The Accessory Dwellings shall not comprise more than 50% of the principal building's gross floor area, or, in the case of multiple buildings, 50% of the gross floor area of all buildings on site; and - Construction and/or remodeling of an existing structure to create Accessory Dwellings shall not trigger the need for site plan approval unless such construction or remodeling results in an increase of the foundation size of the structure. - vi.
+Half of the Accessory Dwellings on any one property are permitted to be market rate rentals. - vii.
+Half of the Accessory Dwellings on any one property are required to meet the requirements for Community Housing and be occupied by an individual who is eligible and registered on the Southold Town Community Housing Registry, with the lease rate not to exceed the rates set annually by the Town Board for community housing;